ermlikeyeah/ermlikeyeah.github.io/_posts/2020-03-12-the-strategy-is-good-service-design.markdown

 When you are a product within a service, why would your product be preferred over the alternatives?

-Knowing what the product is: Vital.
+* Knowing what the product is: Vital.

-Knowing what the product isn’t: Vital.
+* Knowing what the product isn’t: Vital.

-Knowing what the product could be: Vital.
+* Knowing what the product could be: Vital.

+* Knowing what the product shouldn’t be: Vital.

 How much weight does carrying theNHS brand carry.
 Complacency of approach and execution and continual movement of the service isn’t permissible regardless of [_the brand_](https://www.england.nhs.uk/nhsidentity/why-its-important/).
 Public perception isn’t the same as employee perception here.
 You need users of this product, who stay using it.